wagtail/wagtail/docs/reference/hooks.md

 Registers a new settings panel class to add to the "Account" view in the admin.

-This hook can be added to a sub-class of `BaseSettingsPanel`.
+This hook can be added to a subclass of `BaseSettingsPanel`.
 For example:

 ```python
 from wagtail.admin.views.account import BaseSettingsPanel